Mormon Stories #101-103: Dr. Ted Lyon on LDS Church Change, Latin American Missions, LDS Membership Statistics, and Thoughtful Faith

 Dr. Ted Lyon has served as a BYU Professor, LDS Mission President, LDS MTC President, and is currently serving as the LDS temple president in Santiago, Chile.
-His is both a believing Mormon, and an intellectual.
+He is both a believing Mormon, and an intellectual.

 - In part 1, he discusses changes in the LDS church during his lifetime.